 In healthy adults, vitamin K deficiency is uncommon because many green vegetables contain vitamin K and bacteria in the intestine produce vitamin K.

-If people have vitamin K deficiency, taking warfarin or related anticoagulants interfere with the synthesis of clotting factors (which help blood clot) and can make bleeding more likely or make it worse.
-Anticoagulants are given to people with conditions that increase the risk of blood clots.
+If people have vitamin K deficiency, taking warfarin or related anticoagulants interferes with the synthesis of clotting factors (which help blood clot) and can make bleeding more likely or make it worse.
+Anticoagulants Anticoagulation for pulmonary embolism Pulmonary embolism is the blocking of an artery of the lung (pulmonary artery) by a collection of solid material brought through the bloodstream (embolus)—usually a blood clot (thrombus) or... read more are given to people with conditions that increase the risk of blood clots.
 These conditions include having to stay in bed (for example, because of an injury or illness), recovering from surgery, and having atrial fibrillation Atrial Fibrillation and Atrial Flutter Atrial fibrillation and atrial flutter are very fast electrical discharge patterns that make the atria (upper chambers of the heart) contract very rapidly, with some of the electrical impulses... read more (an abnormal, irregular heart rhythm).
 People who take warfarin need to have blood tests periodically to check how quickly their blood clots.